 Most American Journey watercolors displayed slight to no granulation.

 However, some colors displayed beautiful granulation, like Cerulean, and some colors granulated even when I wasn’t expecting it, like Transparent Oxide Brown.
 None of the colors I tried were overly granulating or difficult to control.
+This is my second favorite thing about these watercolors.

 The granulation & dispersement range make these watercolors a good option for beginners.